CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide/_index.md

 such as the inability to synchronize with Puppet or return errors like this one after you restart `switchd`:

-> Warning: Unit file of switchd.service changed on disk, 'systemctl
+> Warning: Unit file of switchd.service changed on disk, `systemctl
-> daemon-reload' recommended.
+> daemon-reload` recommended.

 ### Install the License